genesiscommunitysuccess/docs/versioned_docs/version-2022.4/03_server/04_event-handler/03_advanced.md

 Events going through a pending approval workflow are validated as usual (i.e. the `onValidate` method is run).
 If the validation is successful, the “delayed” event is stored in the `APPROVAL` table in JSON format.

 Assuming the event is inserting, updating or deleting a target database record, it is possible to have multiple `APPROVAL` records associated with a single database entity.
-So, you should use the event `onValidate` method to check for pre-existing approvals against the entities related to the event if you need to ensure there is only one pending approval per record.
+So, if you need to ensure there is only one pending approval per record, you should use the event `onValidate` method to check for pre-existing approvals against the entities related to the event.

 The `APPROVAL` record is keyed on an auto-generated `APPROVAL_ID` and does not have a direct link to the original record(s).
 You have to create one or many links by adding “approval entity” details to the payload returned within an `approvableAck` inside the `onValidate` method.
 These details include the `entityTable` (e.g COUNTERPARTY), `entityKey` (e.g. COUNTERPARTY_ID), as well as an optional `approvalType` to describe what operation is happening on the entity itself (e.g. NEW, UPDATE or REMOVE).